 The perfect subject line11 tips to prevent your newsletter from ending up in the trash

-Nevertheless, the subject is a door opener – comparable to a shop window through which you look while strolling through the city.
-If you find the shop window appealing and are basically interested in the products, have a look.
-If this is not the case, go on – the same applies to the subject.
-Especially with so many newsletters, recipients usually only open those that they find interesting.
+The subject line is, so to speak, the digital shop window through which you look when strolling through town.
+If you find the shop window appealing and are basically interested in the products, you’ll be happy to take a look.
+If this is not the case, move on – and the same applies to the subject line.
+Especially with the abundance of newsletters, recipients usually only open those that seem interesting to them.

-Also be aware that a high opening rate makes a good impression, but is only a stage victory.
-The real goal is for the recipient to perform the action you want.
+Also, realize that while a high open rate makes a good impression, it’s only a stage win.
+The real goal is for the recipient to take the action you want them to take.

 1. What's it about?